stoplightio/elements/CONTRIBUTING.md

 The logical steps in which these tests are run:
 1. You build *Elements* from the current TypeScript source.
+2. You copy the contents of predefined example project from `examples` to `examples-dev`.
-2. You install this *Elements* build into the chosen example project.
+3. You install this *Elements* build into the chosen example project.
-3. You serve the example project on localhost over HTTP port 4200
+4. You serve the example project on localhost over HTTP port 4200
-4. You run the *Cypress* test suite against this example application.
+5. You run the *Cypress* test suite against this example application.

 **You generally don't need to amend e2e tests** when working on *Elements* unless you are adding a new supported framework.
 These tests are run by the CI pipeline to ensure that a PR does not break any environments.